Leon II of Abkhazia: Life

 Leon II exploited an existing dynastic union to acquire Lazica in the 770s, as John was dead and Juansher grew old.
 Towards circa 778, Leon II won his full independence with the help of the Khazars to assumed the title of "King of the Abkhazians" and transferred his capital from Anacopia to the western Georgian city of Kutaisi.
 According to Georgian annals, Leon subdivided his kingdom into eight duchies: Abkhazia proper, Tskhumi, Bedia, Guria, Racha and Takveri, Svaneti, Argveti, and Kutatisi.
 Leon II during his life strengthened the contacts with the political circles of Tao-Klarjeti by means of the dynasty marriages.

 During his reign Abkhazian kingdom was the stage of the state building and was less active in the matter of spreading the borders of the kingdom to the East.
 After obtaining of the state independence, the matter of the church independence became the main problem.
 Leon II was not able to conduct the independent church policy till it was dependent on Constantinople.
 Besides, the empire tried, with the help of the church to influence the inner and foreign policy of the kingdom.
-Church split of Abkhazia from Constantinople in Vakhushti Bagrationi's opinion had place during Leon II reign.
+Church split of Abkhazia from Constantinople in Prince Vakhushti of Kartli's opinion had place during Leon II reign.